First term of the presidency of Ferdinand Marcos: Agricultural and rural development projects

-Formation of Industrial Monopolies
+Formation of industrial monopolies

 During this first term, Marcos also began systematically cultivating a group entrepreneurs and industrialists loyal to him, rather than the Philippines' ruling class of landowners, making these cronies richer and more powerful through what would later be called "behest loans", which funnelled foreign assistance and "soft loans" to their businesses on the pretense of spurring industrial development.

-Expansion of the Philippine Military
+Expansion of the Philippine military

-One of Marcos' earliest initiatives upon becoming president was to significantly expand the Philippine Military.
-In an unprecedented move, Marcos chose to concurrently serve as his own Defense Secretary, allowing him to have a direct hand in running the Military.
+One of Marcos's earliest initiatives upon becoming president was to significantly expand the Philippine military.
+In an unprecedented move, Marcos chose to concurrently serve as his own Defense Secretary, allowing him to have a direct hand in running the military.
 He also significantly increased the budget of the armed forces, tapping them in civil projects such as the construction of schools.
 Generals loyal to Marcos were allowed to stay in their positions past their retirement age, or were rewarded with civilian government posts, leading Senator Benigno S. Aquino Jr. to accuse Marcos in 1968 of trying to establish "a garrison state."